 Award holders should have an appetite for stretching their minds beyond what is available in class, through reading, research, visits and presentations.
-The school expects them to participate in the wider academic activities that the school organises, including societies and one-off events.
-They should display academic ambition beyond the norm, being ready to take the initiative in cooperation with members of staff.
+The school expects them to participate in the wider enrichment activities that the school organises, including societies and one-off events.
+They should display academic and co-curricular ambition beyond the norm, being ready to take the initiative in cooperation with members of staff.